Jerry Garcia: Personal life

-The affair with Meier marked the breakup of Jerry's family life with Manasha and Keelin.
+The affair with Meier marked the breakup of Garcia's family life with Matheson and Keelin.
 Garcia ended the affair with Meier forty-five days later while on tour in Chicago with the Grateful Dead after she confronted him about his drug use.

 Shortly thereafter, Garcia renewed his acquaintance with Deborah Koons in the spring of 1993.
 They married on February 14, 1994, in Sausalito, California.
 Garcia and Koons were married at the time of his death.

 Lifestyle and health

 Because of their public profile, Garcia and his collaborators were occasionally singled out in the American government's war on drugs.
 On October 2, 1967, 710 Ashbury Street in San Francisco (where the Grateful Dead had taken up residence the year before) was raided after a police tip-off.
 Grateful Dead members Phil Lesh, Bob Weir, and Ron "Pigpen" McKernan were apprehended on marijuana charges which were later dropped, although Garcia himself was not arrested.
-The following year, Garcia's picture was used in a defamatory context in a campaign commercial for Richard Nixon.
+The following year, Garcia's picture was used in a campaign commercial for Richard Nixon.

-Most of the band were arrested again in January 1970, after they flew to New Orleans from Hawaii.
+Most of the band was arrested again in January 1970, after it flew to New Orleans from Hawaii.
 After returning to their hotel from a performance, the band checked into their rooms, only to be quickly raided by police.
 Approximately fifteen people were arrested on the spot, including many of the road crew, management, and nearly all of the Grateful Dead except for Garcia, who arrived later, outgoing keyboardist Tom Constanten, who abstained from all drugs as a member of the Church of Scientology, and McKernan, who eschewed illegal drugs in favor of alcohol.

 According to Bill Kreutzmann, the band's use of cocaine accelerated throughout the early 1970s.
 After using heroin in a brothel in 1974 (likely on the band's second European tour), Garcia was introduced to a smokeable form of the drug (initially advertised as refined opium) colloquially known as "Persian" or "Persian Base" during the group's 1975 hiatus.
 Influenced by the stresses of creating and releasing The Grateful Dead Movie and the acrimonious collapse of the band's independent record labels over the next two years, Garcia became increasingly dependent upon both substances.
 These factors, combined with the alcohol and drug abuse of several other members of the Grateful Dead, resulted in a turbulent atmosphere.
 By 1978, the band's chemistry began "cracking and crumbling", resulting in poor group cohesion.
 As a result, Keith and Donna Jean Godchaux left the band in February 1979.